,

 8. Realized, you use gambling as an escape, but not from what

 Understanding if gambling works as an escape for you is very significant.
 The bad news is that it’s a sign of gambling addiction.
-The good news is that you’ve already taken a major step towards overcoming gambling addiction.
+The good news is that you’ve already taken a significant step towards overcoming gambling addiction.
 Even if you don’t know what gambling does for you, understanding that gambling does something is vital.
 If you can relate to this sign, the next step is determining what gambling does for you.
 You can use two tools for that:

-• You are reflecting on the questions What happens when you gamble?
+• You are reflecting on the questions: What happens when you gamble?
 What do you think of?
 What do you feel?
 And perhaps most interestingly, what do you not feel or think?

 • Doing the Happiness Test